-The body of knowledge and practice known as mathematics is derived from the contributions of thinkers throughout the ages and across the globe.
-It gives us a way to understand patterns, to quantify relationships, and to predict the future.
-Math helps us understand the world — and we use the world to understand math.
+The body of knowledge and practice is known as mathematics is derived from the contributions of thinkers throughout the ages and across the globe.
+It gives us a way to understand patterns, quantify relationships, and predict the future.
+Mathematics helps us understand the world — and we use the world to understand mathematics.

 The world is interconnected.
-Everyday math shows these connections and possibilities.
-The earlier young learners can put these skills to practice, the more likely we will remain an innovation society and economy.
+Everyday mathematics shows these connections and possibilities.
+The earlier young learners can put these skills to practice, the more likely we will remain an innovative society and economy.

-For students to function in a global context, math content needs to help them get to global competence, which is understanding different perspectives and world conditions, recognizing that issues are interconnected across the globe, as well as communicating and acting in appropriate ways.
-In math, this means reconsidering the typical content in atypical ways, and showing students how the world consists of situations, events and phenomena that can be sorted out using the right math tools.
+For students to function in a global context, mathematics content needs to help them get to global competence, which is understanding different perspectives and world conditions, recognizing that issues are interconnected across the globe, as well as communicating and acting inappropriate ways.

 In mathematics, this means reconsidering the typical content in atypical ways, and showing students how the world consists of situations, events, and phenomena that can be sorted out using the right mathematics tools.